Hunting for Dark Matter and New Physics with GECCO: Searches for Annihilating and Decaying Sub-GeV Dark Matter

-The $\bar{J}$ and $\bar{D}$ factors for the GECCO targets are shown in \cref{tab:J_gecco}.
-These are derived from fits of dark matter density profiles to measurements of the targets rotation curves, surface brightnesses and velocity dispersions.
-We employ a Navarro-Frenk-White (NFW) density profile~\cite{Navarro:1995iw} for all targets and additionally consider an Einasto profile~\cite{EinastoProfile} for the Galactic Center to bracket the uncertainties in our analysis stemming from assumptions about the dark matter distribution.
+The $J$ and $D$ factors for the GECCO targets are shown in \cref{tab:J_gecco}.\footnote{ Note that the profile we use for Draco gives $J$ and $D$ factors a factor of $\sim 2$ larger than more recent works that use NFW~\cite{2019MNRAS.482.3480P} and more general density profiles~\cite{Hayashi:2020jze} for a $0.5^\circ$ observing region.
+This difference is within about $2\sigma$ of the uncertainties on the $J$ and $D$ factors' values. } These are derived from fits of dark matter density profiles to measurements of the targets rotation curves, surface brightnesses and velocity dispersions.
+We employ a Navarro-Frenk-White (NFW) density profile~\cite{Navarro:1995iw} for all targets and additionally consider an Einasto profile~\cite{EinastoProfile} for the Galactic Center to bracket the uncertainties in our analysis stemming from assumptions about the dark matter distribution, with references given in the table.
 For our analysis of annihilating DM we select a $1'$ observing region (roughly GECCO's angular resolution) to maximize the signal-to-noise ratio.
-In the case of decaying DM we instead find the best strategy is to use a larger $5^\circ$ field of view, since the $\bar{D}$ factor depends much less strongly on the observing region's size.
-The observing regions and $\bar{J}$/$\bar{D}$ factors used to collect existing gamma-ray data are presented in \cref{tab:J_existing}.
+In the case of decaying DM we instead find the best strategy is to use a larger $5^\circ$ field of view, since the $D$ factor depends much less strongly on the observing region's size.
+The observing regions and the $J$ and $D$ factors used to collect existing gamma-ray data are presented in \cref{tab:J_existing}.
+We note that one could possibly consider dark matter annihilation or decay at all redshifts \cite{Ajello:2015mfa}; the predicted signal strength is generally predicted to be weaker than from the targets we consider, and prone to significant uncertainties due to the largely unknown clustering properties of dark matter halos as a function of redshift.